smaht-dac/submitr/docs/source/installation_prerequisites.rst

 directly into files.

-Unix Command Cheatsheet
+UNIX Command Cheatsheet
 -----------------------

-Using Unix commands to interact with your system directly requires using the (command-line) ``Terminal`` application.
+Using UNIX commands to interact with your system directly requires using the (command-line) ``Terminal`` application.
 To open the ``Terminal`` application, if not present in your home dock, open ``Finder``, navigate to Applications folder and then to the Utilities sub-folder.
 Inside the Utilities folder near the bottom should be the ``Terminal`` application, which you should add to your home dock by clicking and dragging for